kylegallatin/kylegallatin.github.io/README.md

 # Kyle Gallatin's blog

 This is the repo for my Github blog.
-Read more at medium.com/@kylegallatin.
+Read more at on Medium: medium.com/@kylegallatin